LATHAM SHINDER

 With my help, you become an irresistible narrator sharing a courageous story that provides readers with a new understanding of themselves.
 You share your hardships and successes and the lessons learned along the way.
 And in doing so, your personal story reveals universal truths.

 Many authors like you have someone like me in the background coaching, writing, and editing.
-I can promise you that Lee Iacocca didn’t write those two best-sellers by himself.
-Iacocca was the author, but he wasn’t the writer.
+I can promise you that Steve Jobs and Elon Musk and Warren Buffett didn’t write their best-sellers by themselves.
+Jobs and Musk and Buffett were the authors, but they weren't the writers.

 MICHAEL POSS